hoprnet/uHTTP-latency-monitor/README.md

 -   Build container with `docker build -t uhttp-latency-monitor .`
 -   Run container with `docker run --env-file .env --platform linux/amd64 uhttp-latency-monitor`

+## Deployment process

+To contribute to this repository you will need to create a pull request.
+More information about the existing automated workflows can be found in [GitHub Actions](./.github/workflows/README.md)